 You see, your dog’s belly does far more than digest food.
 Their stomach and intestines are home to billions and billions of tiny bacteria, which is part of their gut microbiome.
-The gut microbiome is the collections of bacteria, fungi, viruses and other microbes that situate in the digestive system, and can dictate the overall health of your pup if out of balance.
+The gut microbiome is the collection of bacteria, fungi, viruses, and other microbes that situate in the digestive system, and can dictate the overall health of your pup if out of balance.

-The gut microbiome helps the body to digest food and get the essential nutrients from that food – otherwise, a healthy diet would go to waste!
-Not only that; it also supports the immune function, which is vital to fighting illnesses; protects against pathogens that could cause serious diseases; and can even impact your dog’s mood!
+The gut microbiome helps the body digest food and get the essential nutrients from that food – otherwise, a healthy diet would go to waste!
+Not only that; a healthy gut also supports the immune function, which is vital to fighting illnesses; protects against pathogens that could cause serious diseases; and can even impact your dog’s mood!

 The gut is sensitive to changes in diet and hydration, and environmental changes as well.
 That’s why it is so important to keep your dog in constant good health.
 Feeding them with a diet that provides them with all the right nutrients so that their guts can function well could lengthen the years of their life!

 One way of recognizing any digestive or immunity problems in your dog could lie in their fecal matter.
 There’s a reason why vets might ask you for a stool sample, as poop can tell a lot about overall health.
 But before it gets to that, there are certain things you could look out for.
 And they are, the four C’s...

 The “perfect poo” tends to be a chocolate brown color, with a rather firm consistency that would break into smaller segments if you were to move it.
 Preferably, there’d be nothing sticking out of it, too.
 But let’s move on and find out what we might see that could imply there’s a tummy problem.
 Luckily, most stomach issues resolve themselves within 24 hours, but it’s good to keep an eye on your dog’s bowel movements.